 As inconvenient as it may feel to have to stay in bed for 8 or more hours each night, if you wish to live a long and healthy life, it’s necessary—so turn off the television, set aside your smartphone, and give your body the time it needs to recharge and repair itself each night.

 Thanks for visiting.
-We hope you come again.
-Please leave a comment!
+Please come again.

 Your partner in health and fitness,

 I would like to share a personal note, as it relates to this post.
 For many years, I only slept 4-5 hours at night, and honestly believed that I was the exception to the rule.
 However, my sleep deficit finally caught up with me and I experienced several metabolic problems-uncontrollable food cravings, uncontrollable weight gain, extremely elevated triglyceride levels, and pre-diabetes.
 So, if you are only sleeping 4-5 hours and having the same problems that are mentioned in the post or that I have mentioned above, please get more sleep so that you can improve your overall health.